zoomturtle/my-portfolio/README.md

-# Dennis de Jesus's portfolio
+# Dennis de Jesus portfolio

 This is my professional portfolio.
 It uses AWS and ReactJS.